 - Share your thoughts on an industry trend.
 Healthcare is constantly changing and evolving.
 Can you predict or comment on the latest healthcare trend?
 Set up Google Alerts to keep updated on emerging trends in your industry to provide the latest information for your readers.

 - Create a Twitter Moment.
-Twitter Moments — a tab on desktop and mobile that shows the top news stories trending right now — allows you to curate a series, or gallery, of tweets revolving around a particular theme.
+Twitter gives you the ability to create “Moments,” which allows you to curate a series, or gallery, of tweets revolving around a particular theme.
 Follow this step-by-step guide to create your first Twitter Moment.

 - Engage with your patients around relevant conversations.
 Join a health-related Twitter chat – you’ll find a comprehensive list at Symplur.com.